HealthIndicators/js-api/README.md

 - Browse on GitHub: The API is open source and is available on GitHub – come collaborate with us!
 [Go to GitHub](https://github.com/HealthIndicators/js-api)

 ##Purpose
-The JS API is designed to allow developers to acccess data sotred within the HIW more easily, using JavaScript.
+The JS API is designed to allow developers to access data stored within the HIW more easily, using JavaScript.
 By using the JS API, developers won't have to write much of the boilerplate code required to make calls to the HIW's RESTful Service, and it also provides helpful information, such as intellisense and code-completion, as developers work with the JS API - assuming the IDE with which they are working supports these features.